-When you want to isolate the subject from even a busy, distracting background, you want the f/4 feature.
-The 600mm focal length combined with f/4 creates a shallow depth of field and strong telephoto magnification combination that delivers the strongest background blurs available in any lens (at equivalent focus distances).
+When you want to isolate the subject from even a busy, distracting background, you want f/4.
+At f/4, the 600mm focal length creates a shallow depth of field that combines with the strong 600mm super-telephoto magnification to deliver the strongest background blurs available in any lens (at equivalent focus distances or subject framing).
 Most of the common uses for this lens do not permit manipulation of the background, and the backgrounds found in many of the venues this lens gets used in tend to be busy and distracting.
-Use this lens to blur the distractions away, turning advertisement banners, fans and their clothing, apparatus, gear, seating, etc., into only blurs of color, making the subject stand out, popping from the frame.
-Look at the images in popular sports magazines and websites to see the results this lens can achieve.
+Use this lens to blur the distractions away, turning advertisement banners, fans, and their clothing, apparatus, gear, seating, etc., into blurs of color, making the subject stand out, popping from the frame.
+Look at the images in popular sports magazines and websites to see the results this lens can produce.

 The f/4 aperture at 600mm can markedly differentiate your work from the crowd.
-When using this lens (or its predecessors), I use f/4 far more than any other aperture, and I could probably be happy with only f/4 in this lens.
+When using this lens (or its predecessors), I use f/4 far more than any other setting, and I would be satisfied if only f/4 was available.

-Despite the f/4 aperture being so huge in a 600mm lens, it may still not be adequate for photographing sports under (normal) field lighting at night or indoors, where an f/2.8 aperture may prove the minimum aperture desired.
-The Canon RF 400mm F2.8 L IS USM Lens or Canon EF 400mm f/2.8L IS III USM Lens may be the better choice for those environments.
+Despite the f/4 aperture being so huge in a 600mm lens, it may still not be adequate for photographing sports under average sports field lighting at night or indoors.
+An f/2.8 aperture may prove the minimum aperture desired in these dark venues, and the Canon RF 400mm F2.8 L IS USM Lens or Canon EF 400mm f/2.8L IS III USM Lens may be the better choice for those environments.

 Here is a look at a range of 600 f/4 apertures as seen by the EF version II lens: